cocacola-lab/DynST/README.md

 This is the offical repo for DynST.

+You can check the basic temporal statistical analysis results in `charts/`.

 ## Dataset Description

 - **Number of Records:** DynST record 12,220 sensors, over 20 years, totally 20.35 billion data points.